The looping constant of Z^d: Abstract

 \section{Abstract}

 The \emph{looping constant} $\xi(\Z^d)$ is the expected number of neighbors of the origin that lie on the infinite loop-erased random walk in $\Z^d$.
 Poghosyan, Priezzhev and Ruelle, and independently, Kenyon and Wilson, proved recently that $\xi(\Z^2)=\frac54$.
 We consider the infinite volume limits as $G \uparrow \Z^d$ of three different statistics: (1) The expected length of the cycle in a uniform spanning unicycle of $G$; (2) The expected density of a uniform recurrent state of the abelian sandpile model on $G$; and (3) The ratio of the number of spanning unicycles of $G$ to the number of rooted spanning trees of $G$.
 We show that all three limits are rational functions of the looping constant $\xi(\Z^d)$.
-In the case of $\Z^2$ their respective values are $8$, $\frac{17}{8}$ and $\frac18$. \old{ The \emph{looping constant} $\xi(\Z^d)$ is the expected number of neighbors of the origin that lie on the infinite loop-erased random walk in $\Z^d$.
-Poghosyan, Priezzhev and Ruelle, and independently, Kenyon and Wilson, proved recently that $\xi(\Z^2)=\frac54$.
-We express the limiting values as $n \to \infty$ of three statistics of the $d$-dimensional cubic grid graph $G_n = [1,n]^d$ in terms of the looping constant: (1) The logarithmic derivative in~$y$ of the Tutte polynomial of $G_n$, evaluated at $x=y=1$ and divided by $n^d$; (2) The expected density of a uniform recurrent state of the abelian sandpile model on $G_n$; and (3) The expected length of the cycle in a uniform spanning unicycle of $G_n$.
-All three limits are rational functions of $\xi(\Z^d)$.
-In the case of $\Z^2$ their respective values are $\frac18$, $\frac{17}{8}$ and $8$. }
+In the case of $\Z^2$ their respective values are $8$, $\frac{17}{8}$ and $\frac18$.

 Fix an integer $d\geq 2$, and let $\xi=\xi(\Z^d)$ be the expected number of neighbors of the origin on the infinite loop-erased random walk in $\Z^d$ (defined in section~\ref{sec:limit}).
 We call this number $\xi$ the \emph{looping constant} of $\Z^d$.
 We explore several statistics of $\Z^d$ that can be expressed as rational functions of $\xi$.
 Recently Poghosyan, Priezzhev, and Ruelle \cite{PPR11} and Kenyon and Wilson \cite{KW11} independently proved $\xi(\Z^2) = \frac54$, which implies that all of these statistics have rational values for $\Z^2$.